dragonflydb/documentation/docs/cloud/datastores.md

 ## Specializations

-**BullMQ** - Enable this for running BullMQ workloads, this requires you to apply redis cluster curly braces syntax for the queue names as described [here](/docs/integrations/bullmq.md).
+**BullMQ** - Enable this for running BullMQ workloads, this requires you to apply Redis Cluster curly braces syntax for the queue names as described [here](/docs/integrations/bullmq.md).

 If that is not possible please contact support.